eclipse/kapua/docs/developer-guide/en/sso.md

 ## Enabling single sign-on

-In order to enable single sign-on you will need to select an SSO provider.
-You can do this using the configuration option `sso.provider`.
+In order to enable single sign-on you will need to select an OpenID provider.
+You can do this using the configuration option `sso.openid.provider`.
 Currently there are two default providers in Kapua.
 However additional providers can be added to Kapua by using the Java service loader framework.
 The current default providers are: